Fort Whyte

-Fort Whyte is a provincial electoral division in the Canadian province of Manitoba.
+Fort Whyte is a provincial electoral district of Manitoba, Canada.
 It was created in 1999, after the provincial electoral boundaries commission determined that southwestern Winnipeg had experienced enough population growth to deserve an extra seat.
-Fort Whyte was created from territory formerly belonging to Tuxedo, Fort Garry and St. Norbert.
+Fort Whyte was created from territory formerly belonging to the divisions of Tuxedo, Fort Garry, and St. Norbert.

+The current MLA for Fort Whyte is Obby Khan, a Progressive Conservative who currently serves as Leader of the Opposition.
+Khan succeeded fellow Progressive Conservative and former Premier of Manitoba Brian Pallister following his resignation in 2021.

+Constituency profile

+Geography

 Following Manitoba's 2018 electoral redistribution, Fort Whyte is bordered to the east by Fort Garry, to the south by Waverley, to the west by Roblin, and to the north by River Heights and Tuxedo.

+Demographics

 The constituency's population in 2018 was 21,780.
 The average family income in 2018 was $117,535.
 The unemployment rate is 4.9%, and 19.2% of the population is above 65 years of age.
 Almost 42% of the population have university degrees.
 Health and social services account for 13.5% of Fort Whyte's industry, with a further 10.4% in Retail Trade.

 Fort Whyte is an ethnically diverse constituency, with an immigrant population of 25.6%.
 6.7% of the riding's residents are East Indian, 5.6% are Chinese.